weproud/hello-nextjs-15-bolierplate-by-kiro/src/components/projects/IMPLEMENTATION_SUMMARY.md

 - ✅ Loading states and user feedback
 - ✅ Production-ready code quality

-The implementation provides a solid foundation for project management functionality in the LagomPath application, with room for future enhancements like search, filtering, and advanced project features.
+The implementation provides a solid foundation for project management functionality in the application, with room for future enhancements like search, filtering, and advanced project features.